turbot/steampipe-plugin-alicloud/docs/index.md

 ### Scope

-Each Alibaba cloud connection is scoped to a single alicloud account, with a single set of credentials.
-You may configure multiple Alicloud connections if desired, with each connecting to a different account.
-Each Alicloud connection may be configured for multiple regions.
+Each `alicloud` connection is scoped to a single Alibaba Cloud account, with a single set of credentials.
+You may configure multiple `alicloud` connections if desired, with each connecting to a different account.
+Each `alicloud` connection may be configured for multiple regions.

 ### Configuration Arguments

 The Alicloud plugin allows you set static credentials with the `access_key` and `secret_key` arguments.
 You may select one or more regions with the `regions` argument.
-An Alicloud connection may connect to multiple regions, however be aware that performance may be negatively affected by both the number of regions and the latency to them.
+A connection may connect to multiple regions, however be aware that performance may be negatively affected by both the number of regions and the latency to them.

 ```hcl
 # credentials via key pair